Has your doctor advised you IVF –ET (Invitro fertilization and Embryo transfer)No comments yet drpankajtalwar July 10th, 2019

 Age is probably the most important factor influencing the outcome of an IVF cycle and its restrictions for IVF vary from clinic to clinic.
 In general, women older than age 40 have a markedly lower chance for a live birth compared with women younger than 40 years old.

 No. The process of IVF in and of itself does not lead to high risks of multiple pregnancies.
 But in order to increase the chances of pregnancy, clinicians transfer two to three embryos in younger and older women respectively, which may end up in getting twins or triplets.
-Also the probability of conceiving with multiples increases with the number of embryos transferred during IVF.
+Also, the probability of conceiving with multiples increases with the number of embryos transferred during IVF.
 That’s all about (Has your doctor advised you IVF – ET).

 On an average, cost of IVF treatment ranges from 1.5 lakhs to 2 lakhs with additional cost for ICSI and freezing (this includes the drug charges.